poppinss/dumper/README.md

 ## Parser options

-Regardless of the output format, you can use one of the following options to tweak the parsing behaviour.
+Regardless of the output format, you can use one of the following options to tweak the parsing behavior.

 ```ts
 import { dump } from '@poppinss/dumper/console'